Flag of the Russian-American Company: Design variants

-"Flags, standards, and pennants of the Russian Empire and their use at present" one of the earliest official versions of the RAC flag other than the 1806 edict.
+"Flags, standards, and pennants of the Russian Empire and their use at present", one of the earliest official versions of the RAC flag other than the 1806 edict.

-A similar eagle-centered design occurs again in another governmental flag album, "Album of Standards, Flags and Pennants, used in the Russian Empire" dated 1835.
+A similar eagle-centered design occurs again in another governmental flag album, "Album of Standards, Flags and Pennants, used in the Russian Empire", dated 1835.

 The production of RAC flags was carried out in Sitka by an individual assigned to make 6 to 10 flags annually "for vessels and by the colonies and ships".
 Because his occupation is listed in the same category as painters, one might assume that the image of the eagle on the white stripe was painted rather than applied in cloth.
 The Hermitage flag, made of silk, has a painted image.

 Khlebnikov lists this position in his description of colonial occupations in 1830.
-As each flag was individually painted, presumably by one man who served in this capacity for at most, three to five years, it would seem reasonable to assume that the many variations that exist in design and execution are attributable to the numerous painters employed over the company's 75-year history.
-And this would account for Sitka only.
+As each flag was individually painted, presumably by one man who served in this capacity for at most, three to five years, it would seem reasonable to assume that the many variations that exist in design and execution are attributable to the numerous painters employed over the company's 75-year history, while this would account for Sitka only.
 There were also RAC flags required for St. Petersburg, Kronstadt, and Okhotsk.

 Many versions of the RAC flag appear in paintings of RAC ships and colonial establishments, and these seem to correspond to alterations in the flag's design in official sources.
 The earliest, von Langsdorf's "View of the establishment of the Russian-American Company at Norfolk Sound at Sitka" pleasingly shows the flag to be very similar to the original edict.
 Unfortunately this engraving was produced in 1812 from a sketch von Langsdorf made in 1805–06, before the creation of the company's flag.
 The engraver has clearly added the RAC flag based on the 1806 edict, so this earliest version cannot be considered an eye-witness account.

-Another illustration of Sitka, by Nikifor Chernyshev in 1809 also shows a Company flag flying from the bastion, but has the eagle more centered on the white stripe.
+Another illustration of Sitka, by Nikifor Chernyshev in 1809 also shows a company flag flying from the bastion, but has the eagle more centered on the white stripe.

 Friedrich Heinrich von Kittlitz's two drawings of Sitka done in June/July 1827 show RAC flags on both bastions and ships, and in both cases the eagle appears to be centered in the white stripe, or just slightly towards the hoist.

 Pavel Mikailov's delightful water-colour of Sitka harbour in September, 1827 shows no eagle on the flag flown from the bastion, but clearly shows the eagle placed in the upper quarter on the flag flown from the RAC ship CHICHAGOV anchored in the roads.